 Texas Bluebonnet plants are colorful, hardy annuals.
 They are easy to grow, and a favorite for their deep blue color.
+However, people are often surprised to discover that there are several other flower colors.
 It is the state flower of Texas.
 Actually, it is one of five Texas state flowers- five varieties of annual Texas Bluebonnets flowers.
 A member of the Lupine family, they are native to Texas.
 This guide on “How to Grow Texas Bluebonnet Flowers” will help you to grow this wildflower in whatever state you live in.

-Texas Bluebonnet is commonly found growing wild along roadsides and in fields.
-The flowers bloom in the spring, atop lacy, sage green foliage.
+Texas Bluebonnets are commonly found growing wild along roadsides and in fields.
+The flowers bloom in the spring, atop lacy, sage-green foliage.
 Flowers bloom on spikes and are dark blue, with the florets on the top turning to white.
-While we all think of Bluebonnets as blue, there are varieties in several colors.
+After pollination, it is normal for the lower petals to turn red.
+When in bloom, the flowers attract butterflies.

 Texas Bluebonnets make great wildflowers for fields.
 They also do well in your flower gardens, or as container plants.